Trolls, Boggarts + Social Media, Oh My!

-Online marketing promotions are everywhere and I must admit, often times when I am making a purchase online, I will Google search the brand and the keyword ‘coupon’ to see if anything comes up.
-Even if it is a smaller company, I take a quick look to see if they have a free shipping or $5 off promo going on.
+Online marketing promotions are everywhere and often times when making a purchase online, you Google search the brand and the keyword ‘coupon’ to see if anything comes up.
+Even if it is a smaller company, you take a quick look to see if they have a free shipping or $5 off promo going on.

-I don’t consider myself one of those people “always looking for a deal”, nor do I spend time coupon cutting or searching for the latest online marketing promotion or contest.
-In fact, I usually get mad at myself for forgetting to bring the coupon to the store and then I go, “oh well” and make the purchase anyway.
-And forget about contests, they usually take too long and want too much information for me to take the time.
+We may not always look for a deal, or spend time coupon cutting or searching for the latest online marketing promotion or contest.
+And forget about contests, they usually take too long and want too much information to take the time.
 But for some, getting a deal or winning something through an online marketing contest can be addictive in nature.
 So much so in fact, that people make it part of their everyday lives.

 Online marketing contests, promotions and giveaways can be very successful in building brand awareness, leveraging brand ambassadors and gaining new fans.
 Often times, companies make the mistake of thinking they can just throw something up and get miracles.
 Like any other action you do in the social media realm, you want to do it with meaning and purpose.